AdrianoTrani/SDCC01/README.md

 - Consensus Node, that manages the data in a distributed and consistent way using a simplified version of Raft algorithm.
 - Snapshot Node, that creates snapshots for backup and restore purposes.

-The final analysis offers data about the performance of the implemented customized simplified RAFT algorithm.
+The final analysis offers data about the performance of the implemented customized simplified Raft algorithm.

 ---